 Some of my academic publications on cannabis, other substance use and public health.
 Many of these articles are behind a paywall, so if you don’t have access please contact me.

-Haines-Saah RJ, Mitchell SA, Jenkins EJ (In Review: January 2018).
+Haines-Saah RJ, Mitchell SA, Slemon A, Jenkins EK (2019).
 ‘Parents are the best prevention’?
 Troubling assumptions in cannabis policy and prevention discourses in the context of legalization in Canada.
-International Journal of Drug Policy.
+International Journal of Drug Policy (Special Issue; Parents who use substances) 68: 132–138.

 Moffat B, Haines-Saah RJ, Johnson J (2017).
 From didactic to dialogue: Assessing the use of an innovative classroom resource to support decision-making about cannabis use.
 Drugs: Education, Prevention and Policy 24(1): 85-95.